Interior Design

 - Prerequisite:None.

-This course explores architectural and interior design history of the Fabulous Forties area in Sacramento.
-Field trips are required.
+This course explores the architectural and interior design history of the Fabulous Forties area in Sacramento.
+Virtual and/or in-person field trips are required.
 Pass/No Pass only.

 Student Learning Outcomes